straydogstudio/film_roll/README.md

 ## Default CSS

-Unless you specify no_css, film_roll adds the following css to the page header:
+Unless you specify no_css, FilmRoll adds the following css to the page header:

 ```css
 .film_roll_wrapper {